LoopKit/loopdocs/docs/operation/algorithm/temp-basal.md

 If the Loop algorithm does not have ALL of the data it needs to make a prediction, it will let the remaining temporary basal rate run its duration (maximum of 30 minutes), and then the basal rate will default back to the current scheduled basal rate, thus returning to the same therapy pattern that they would receive using a traditional insulin pump.

-## Determining the Temporary Basal Rate
+## Determine the Temporary Basal Rate

 To determine the corrective temporary basal rate to implement, Loop calculates a “dose” in the same way doses are calculated in both open-loop and traditional insulin pump therapy.
 It's also the same math many people on multiple-daily injection therapy use.
 The benefit of Loop (and all other close-loop algorithms) is that it does this math every 5 minutes, and is far less prone to error than humans doing the math.
 Loop also does its math based on predicting into the future, which traditional pumps and humans, do not always have the time or inclination to do.